boolean-uk/tdd-bobs-bagels/extensions/extension1.md

 ```
 As a member of the public
 So I can save money
-I'd like to buy bagels at the special prices.
+I'd like to get a special offer on bagels.

 As a member of the public
 So I can save money
-I'd like to buy coffee and a plain bagel at the offered discount.
+I'd like to get a special offer for coffee & plain bagel.
 ```

 ---